 About Us / History

 Established in 1992, Newzones Gallery of Contemporary Art is one of North America’s leading contemporary art galleries representing prominent Albertan, Canadian and international artists.
-The gallery’s program has an emphasis on process oriented artwork that challenges both the traditional use of materials and formal aesthetics through painting, photography and sculpture.
+Newzones’ program has an emphasis on process-oriented artwork, challenging both the traditional use of materials and formal aesthetics through painting, photography and sculpture.

 Founded by Helen Zenith and Tamar Zenith, Newzones opened June 4, 1992 in an old steel plant in Calgary’s warehouse district.
 In 1997, Newzones constructed its own freestanding facility, designed by architect Peter Lawrence Wood.
 On the main floor, this architecturally modern building features three galleries, a viewing area, outdoor sculpture courtyard and a glass meeting room.
 The second floor boasts a sculpture gallery and two administrative offices overlooking the galleries on the main floor.The gallery is located in Calgary’s uptown design and gallery district.

-Newzones’ artists have been collected by premier museums such as the National Gallery of Canada, the Art Gallery of Ontario, the Montreal Museum of Fine Arts, the Art Gallery of Nova Scotia, the Glenbow Museum, Remai Modern, the Vancouver Art Gallery, the Metropolitan Museum, NYC, MOMA, NYC, Hirshhorn, WA, and the Tel Aviv Museum, Israel, to name a few, as well as private collections world-wide.
+Premier museums such as the National Gallery of Canada, the Art Gallery of Ontario, the Montreal Museum of Fine Arts, the Art Gallery of Nova Scotia, the Glenbow Museum, Remai Modern, the Vancouver Art Gallery, the Metropolitan Museum, NYC, MOMA, NYC, Hirshhorn, WA, and the Tel Aviv Museum, Israel, to name a few, have collected Newzones’ artists, as well as private collections world-wide.